Neron-Severi group preserving lifting of K3 surfaces and applications: Classification of K3 surfaces of Picard number 20

 \section{Classification of K3 surfaces of Picard number 20}

 A singular K3 surface is a complex K3 surface of Picard number 20.
 For a complex K3 surface $X$, we denote the transcendental lattice of $X$ by $T(X)$.
 The transcendental lattice of a singular K3 surface is an even positive definite lattice of rank 2.
-Conversely when $M$ is an even positive definite lattice of rank 2, there exists a unique singular K3 surface $X_{M}$ up to isomorphism such that $T(X_{D})$ is isomorphic to $M$. (\cite{IS}) It is also known that any singular K3 surface has a model over a number field.
-For any lattice $M$, we denote the discriminant of $M$ and the discriminant group of $M$ by $d(M)$ and $l(M)$ respectively.
-The order of $l(M)$ is $|d(M)|$.
-Let $S$ be the set of isomorphic classes of even positive definite lattices of rank 2.
-We set $\mathfrak{s} = \{ l(M) | M \in S \}$.
-For a given $l \in \mathfrak{s}$, we denote $S_{l} = \{ M \in S| l(M) =l \}$. $S_{l}$ is a finite set for any $l \in \mathfrak{s}$.
-The Neron-Severi group of $X_{M}$ only depends on $l(M)$. (\cite{Mo}, p.112) If $l = l(M)$, we denote the Neron-Severi group of $X_{M}$ by $N_{l}$.
-For $l \in \mathfrak{s}$ there are only finitely many singular K3 surfaces whose Neron-Severi groups are isomorphic to $N_{l}$.
-We denote the set of singular K3 surfaces with the Neron-Severi group $N_{l}$ by $X_{l}$.
+Conversely it is known that for an even positive definite lattice of rank 2, $M$ there exists a unique singular K3 surface $X_{M}$ up to isomorphism such that $T(X_{M})$ is isomorphic to $M$ (\cite{IS}, Theorem 4).
+Every singular K3 surface has a model over a number field.\\